 - What does the BIMSafe App do?

-- What information are we collecting from you?
+- What information are we collecting from you and why?

 - Who will we share your information with?